Say goodbye to jingly pockets, wallets stuffed with creased bills, and checkbooks. Payments are trending away from cash and paper checks.

 So, the gist is that money is electronically moved from bank account A to bank account B. But there are a number of players and moving parts involved in this process, depending on the electronic payment method that’s being used.
 Here are a few payment processing terms you should know:

-- Payment gateway: think of this as the messenger between where the sale is made and the bank.
+- Payment gateway: Think of this as the messenger between where the sale is made and the bank.
 The payment gateway encrypts payment information and passes that information between the payment processor and the merchant account.

-- Merchant account: you’re required to have a merchant account to process card payments.
+- Merchant account: You’re required to have a merchant account to process card payments.
 When a customer pays with a card, the money lands in your merchant account, where it’s processed by a third party.
 Once that’s processed, the money moves from the merchant account to your normal business bank account.

 Now that you know who’s involved in the process, let’s give a quick overview of how this works.
-Imagine that you have an ecommerce site where customers can order your handmade candles:
+Imagine that you have an e-commerce site where customers can order your handmade candles:

 - A customer submits their credit card information on your website to purchase a variety pack of your scented candles.